3DCoded/Happy-Hare/Basic-Operation.md

   <ul>
     <li>ERCF: This is achieved using the encoder by pulling filament until no more movement is detected and then a final parking move to locate the filament correctly at "point 0"</li>
-    <li>Tradrack: This is achieved by a homing move to a specific endstop.
-Note that the homing point is considered "point 0".
-TODO</li>
+    <li>Tradrack: This is achieved by a homing move to the gate endtop and then final parking move to locate the filament correctly at "point 0"</li>
   </ul>

 > [!NOTE]